FatemehTarashi/awesome-tda/README.md

 A curated list of [Topological Data Analysis (TDA)](https://en.wikipedia.org/wiki/Topological_data_analysis) tools and resources.
 In applied mathematics, TDA is an approach to the analysis of datasets using techniques from topology.

-If you know of any other tools, resources or... read Contribution Guidelines and feel free to fork/PR or open a new issue.
+If you know of any other tools or resources, read [Contribution Guidelines](https://github.com/FatemehTarashi/awesome-tda/blob/master/contributing.md) and feel free to fork/PR or open a new issue.

 ## Contents